China says to crack down on pornography in mobile apps

 BEIJING China will crack down on smartphone apps featuring pornography and obscene content, the government said on Tuesday, the latest move in an official campaign to 'clean the Internet'.

-The ruling Communist Party has since last year intensified a campaign against what it calls 'rumors' and 'pornography' online due to their harmful effect on the country.
+The ruling Communist Party has since last year intensified a campaign against what it calls 'rumours' and 'pornography' online due to their harmful effect on the country.

 Critics, however, say the crack down aims to quash anti-government discourse.